ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- Why is it designed as such?
 Does it have to be like that?
 Are there any aspects that seem unjustified?
 	- L3: Critical Assessment (Have a try)
 		- What is your assessment of this work?
 Is there any limitation?
 Can you do better in any aspect?
+	- Warnings and tips:
+		- Papers may contain minor errors.
+You may focus on the overall idea while dismissing some details.
+		- Papers may contain misleading statements.
+You may focus on the mathematics, the most precise part.
+		- Papers may not fully or clearly describe their methods.
+You may need to infer or supplement certain details.
+		- Some ideas or designs may, in fact, lack solid justification.
+You should make your own judgments.

 <!--  -->
 - My style: